-Muhammad Akram has received the M.S. degree in mathematics and computer science, M.Phil. degree in computational mathematics, and Ph.D. degree in fuzzy mathematics.
-He works currently as an Associate Professor in the Department of Mathematics at the University of the Punjab, Lahore, Pakistan.
-He has also served as Assistant Professor and Associate Professor at the Punjab University College of Information Technology.
-Dr. Akram's research interests include numerical algorithms, fuzzy graphs, fuzzy algebras, and fuzzy decision support systems.
+Muhammad Akram has received his M.S. degrees in mathematics and computer science, M.Phil. degree in (computational) mathematics, and Ph.D. degree in (fuzzy) mathematics.
+He is currently serving as a Professor at the Department of Mathematics, University of the Punjab, Lahore, Pakistan.
+He has also served at the Punjab University College of Information Technology as an Assistant Professor and Associate Professor.
+His research interests include numerical algorithms, fuzzy graphs, fuzzy algebras, and fuzzy decision support systems.
 He has published 3 monographs and 140 research articles in international peer-reviewed journals.
-Some of his papers have been published in high impact journals including Knowledge-Based Systems, Information Sciences, Applied Soft Computing, Computers & Mathematics with Applications, Abstract and Applied Analysis, Soft Computing, and Neural Computing and Applications.
-Dr. Akram's total impact factor is more than 65.
-His current H-index on Google Scholar is 16.
-He has been receiving the Research Incentive Award by the University of the Punjab since 2007.
-He has been an Editorial Member of Mathematical Logical Area of The Scientific World Journal (Hindawi, USA) and many other international academic journals.
-He has been a Reviewer/Referee for 70 international journals including Mathematical Reviews (USA) and Zentralblatt MATH (Germany).
-He is currently supervising several M.Phil. and Ph.D. students.
+Some of his papers have been published in high impact journals including Knowledge-Based Systems, Information Sciences, Applied Soft Computing, Abstract and Applied Analysis, and Soft Computing and Neural Computing and Applications.
+His total impact factor is more than 65.
+His current H-index on Google scholar is 16.
+He has been receiving the research incentive award from the University of the Punjab since 2007.
+He has been acting as an Editorial Member of Mathematical Logical Area of The Scientific World Journal and many other international academic journals.
+He has been serving as a Reviewer/Referee for 76 international journals including Mathematical Reviews (USA) and Zentralblatt MATH (Germany).
+He is currently supervising several M.Phil. and Ph.D. degrees students.